$E_n$-cell attachments and a local-to-global principle for homological stability: Introduction

 \subsection{Chain complexes and charge}

+The group of connected components of an $E_n$-algebra in topological spaces inherits a natural monoid structure.
 In this paper, we will often work in the category of non-negatively graded chain complexes because we are interested in statements about homology.
-However, in the category of chain complexes, connected components do not make sense and this makes it harder to formulate homological stability.
+However, in the category of chain complexes one cannot define connected components and this makes it harder to formulate homological stability.
 Our solution is to work with chain complexes with an extra grading which keeps track of the ``connected components.''
-We call this extra grading \textit{charge} to differentiate it from the homological grading.
-It should be thought of as the number of particles counted with multiplicity.
-To make this precise, we define a \textit{charged space} to be a space $X$ together with a decomposition $X = \bigsqcup_{c \geq 0}X(c)$ and a \textit{charged chain complex} to be a chain complex $A$ with a decomposition $A = \bigoplus_{c \geq 0} A(c)$ in the category of chain complexes.
+We will call this extra grading \textit{charge} to differentiate it from the homological grading.
+In examples closely related to configuration spaces, it should be thought of as the number of particles counted with multiplicity.
+To make this precise, we define a \textit{charged space} to be a space $X$ together with a decomposition $X = \bigsqcup_{c \geq 0}X(c)$, and a \textit{charged chain complex} to be a chain complex $A$ with a decomposition $A = \bigoplus_{c \geq 0} A(c)$.
 If $X$ is a charged space with each $X(c)$ connected, then a \textit{charged algebra} structure on $X$ is a framed $E_n$-algebra structure on $X$ which respects the decomposition.
-One can similarly define \textit{charged algebras} in the category of chain complexes.
-For precise definitions see Subsection \ref{subcharged}.
+That is, we require the algebra structure maps to restrict to maps: One can similarly define \textit{charged algebras} in the category of chain complexes.
+For precise definitions see Subsection \ref{subsubcharged}.